predsci/CHMAP/CHD-mkdocs/docs/ml/tracking_features.md

 ## Convex Hull
 Measure the convexity of the coronal hole by comparing of the convex hull vs the coronal hole area.
+* Do we want this?

 ## Tilt
+* Do I compute the angle between each pixel with respect to north?
+Then weighted average?
 TODO...